jeffreykegler/hoonlint/misc/whitespace.md

-If the rune line contains other bricks, it may **reanchor**, that is the anchor column may be somewhere else other than rune column.
+If the rune line contains other bricks, it may **reanchor**, that is the anchor column may be somewhere other than the rune column.
 Not all runes participate in reanchoring.
 Which do, and which do not, is described in the individual cases.

 We will first give a definition of reanchoring.
-The definitions are, frankly, opaque, but they will be followed by a number of examples which hopefully will make the concept clear.
+The definitions are difficult to follow without illustrations, and they are followed by a number of examples which hopefully will make the concept clear.